evapool/PavlovianPredictions/README.md

-# Neural predictions of multiple outcome attributes and their sensitivity to devaluation in human Pavlovian learning
+# Neural substrates of parallel devaluation-sensitive and devaluation-insensitive Pavlovian learning in humans

 The repository contains all scripts needed to reproduce the results reported in the above study.

 # Data

-the data are available at:
+the raw dataset are available at:

 # Code

 the code is split in three main folders

-* ./univariate - scripts for the massive univariate analysis (Matlab R2017 or higher, with SPM 12  and AFNI 20.3)
+* ./R contains the functions to compute the variables of interest

-* ./multivariate - scripts for the massive univariate analysis (Matlab R2017 Python 2.7, with SPM 12 and pyMVPA)
+* ./datasets contains the compiled dataset for the analysis

-* ./behavioral - scripts for the behavioral analysis and behavioral-brain interactions (R 3.6.0 or higher)
+* ./figures is an output folder where the figures are saved